-- The 108 Mile Water function was established in 1988 and approximately 1,403 land parcels are taxed. - Currently, 1142 developed land parcels are connected to the water system and charged annual user fees. - The system is comprised of two wells, a well house, associated booster pumps, distribution piping, fire hydrants and three reservoirs. - In addition to meeting domestic/commercial needs, the system provides an adequate quantity of water to aid community fire protection.
+- The 108 Mile Water function was established in 1988 and approximately 1,400 land parcels are taxed. - Currently, 1142 developed land parcels are connected to the water system and charged annual user fees. - The system is comprised of two wells, a water treatment plant, associated booster pumps, distribution piping, fire hydrants and three reservoirs. - New water reservoirs were constructed in 2010 at a cost of \$800,560. - A new water treatment plant to remove manganese from the groundwater source began construction in 2017 and was commissioned in 2018.
+The treated water now meets the new Maximum Allowable Concentration of 0.12 mg/L for manganese. - In addition to meeting domestic/commercial needs, the system provides an adequate quantity of water to aid community fire protection.